 4. Project Approval

-In order to officially start work on your project you must fill out the application and have it approved and signed by your thesis director, the liaison for your major, and your department chair.
+In order to officially start work on your project you must fill out the application and have it approved and signed by your faculty director, the liaison for your major, and your department chair.
 Once it has been approved by your department you must turn it in as a PDF via the online portal by the application deadline.

 - Click here for a PDF of the HITM application.